So, you wanna know how much installing an air conditioner costs?

 2) See if they have a professional building

-You wouldn’t believe how many contractors don’t have an professional building and just work out of their truck.
+You wouldn’t believe how many contractors don’t have a professional building and just work out of their truck.
 Why is this important?
 Well, let’s say someone installs your AC, but you find an issue later on.
-Good luck getting a hold of them.
+Good luck getting ahold of them.

 The great thing is, you don’t have to drive to their building to see if they have one.
 Just look up their address on Google Maps.